deepfence/ThreatMapper/docs/docs/architecture/index.md

 # ThreatMapper Architecture

-The ThreatMapper product consists of a Management Console, and multiple Sensor Agent containers and Cloud Scanner tasks that are deployed within your production platform(s).
+The ThreatMapper product consists of a Management Console, and multiple Sensor Agents and Cloud Scanner tasks that are deployed within your production platform(s).

 ![ThreatMapper Components](../img/threatmapper-components.jpg)